MatzoMT/cs1302-arcade/README.md

    following:

    1. Stage and commit tracked files.
-Also ensure that new files that you added recently are staged and commited.
+Also ensure that new files that you added recently are staged and committed.
 Remember, you can use `git status` to see what's going on.

    1. Checkout the `master` branch, merge `driver` into `master`, resolve